smart-data-models/dataModel.STAT-DCAT-AP/AttributeProperty/doc/spec_FR.md

           title: GeoJSON MultiPolygon
           type: object
       x-ngsi:
-        type: Geoproperty
+        type: GeoProperty
     modified:
-      description: "Date on which the resource was changed.
+      description: "Property.
+Model:'https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#modified'.
+Date on which the resource was changed.
 A string instance is valid against this attribute if it is a valid representation according to the 'date-time' ABNF rule.
 Date and time format names are derived from RFC 3339, section 5.6 [https://json-schema.org/draft/2020-12/json-schema-validation.html#RFC3339]."
       format: date-time
       type: string
       x-ngsi: